donsaagya/Astro-PI-space-project/README.md

 # AstroProject
-data_collector.py was executed on the ISS. myData was the data was collected
+data_collector.py was executed on the ISS. myData was the data that was collected from execution